Guidance and College Planning

 Don't forget to contact the college of choice directly for their various scholarship and financial aid opportunities!

-New England Prep: This proven program, designed specifically for American Heritage School, utilizes SAT preparation in the classroom.
-Students in grades 9 – 11 spend 80 minutes per month (an average of 20 minutes per week) in both their English and math classes mastering Ray Dass’s proven SAT strategies.
+SAT Preparation in the classroom: Students in grades 9-11 spend 80 minutes per month (an average of 20 minutes per week) in their English and math classrooms honing specific test preparation strategies.

-SAT Essentials: We encourage all of our students to build on the strategies they learn in class by taking an SAT Essentials elective course, available on campus at a discounted rate.
-Courses run for one quarter and are taught by Ray Dass Test Prep expert instructors.
-This course has helped students raise their SAT scores, on average, by 200+ points.
-To register, students MUST contact their guidance counselor to have this class added to their schedule.
+We encourage all our students to build on the strategies they learn in class by taking an SAT Essentials elective course, available on campus at a discounted rate.
+Courses run for one quarter and offered 8th period, 9th period, and after school.
+To register, students must contact their guidance counselor.

 |Adelphi University||Albert A. List College of Jewish Studies|